 The second challenge is detergent supply.
 Our consultation with communities has shown it’s hard for families to keep up with demand for washing detergent.

-Our Remote Laundries provide a public facility where the machines run well, they are broken when fixed and the detergent and sanitiser are top quality and never run out.
+Our Remote Laundries provide a public facility where the machines run well, they are fixed when broken and the detergent and sanitiser are top quality and never run out.
 For these reasons we believe our approach will have more success in the long run.

 Another important benefit of our laundry is the size of the machines.
 Unlike domestic washing machines, our big 10kg industrial machines can handle washing and drying big blankets which is important in fight against scabies and bacteria.